-The Company defines credit counterparty risk as the risk of loss if another party is unable to meet its contractual obligations, fails to perform its financial obligations or fails to perform them in a timely fashion.
-Exposure to credit risk may arise in connection with a single transaction or an aggregation of transactions (not necessarily of the same type) with a single counterparty.
+The Company defines credit counterparty risk as the risk of loss if a counterparty fails to perform its obligations, or fails to perform them in a timely fashion.
+The exposure to credit counterparty risk arises through entering into bilateral arrangements with Group companies or third parties ('counterparties').
+Exposure to credit counterparty risk may arise in connection with a single transaction or an aggregation of transactions (not necessarily of the same type) with a single counterparty or with connected counterparties.